 At the beginning of the 16th century, the keep of the castle was rebuilt on the initiative of Edward Staford, the third Duke of Buckingham, while in the 1660s, the castle was significantly expanded by James Boyle of Hereford, which turned it into a Renaissance manor.
 In 1702, the castle was divided between various tenants and passed into the hands of the local Wellington family.
 Until 1812 its basement served as part of the town prison.
 In 1939 and again in 1977, a great fire destroyed the interior of the castle.

 The castle from the end of the 11th century and the beginning of the 12th century consisted of a keep in the form of a cylindrical circuit of a defensive wall (ringwall) with dimensions of 85×70 meters and a gate tower, placed on an artificial earth mound (motte).
 After erecting in the 30s of the 13th century, about 1 meter thick town defensive walls, they were in contact with the eastern and western part of the castle fortifications with two curtains.

-At the beginning of the 13th century, a keep was erected in the northern part of the defensive circuit.
+At the beginning of the 13th century, a keep was erected in the northern part of the defensive circuit, thus facing the town.
 It was a four-sided building with a plan of 10 x 8.3 meters (one of the smallest keeps in Wales), four-storey with floors separated by flat wooden ceilings, illuminated on the second and third storeys from the side of the courtyard with Romanesque two-light windows with semicircular finials.
 Inside, communication was probably provided by ladders, as the walls were too thin to accommodate staircases inside.
 During one of the reconstructions, perhaps after the damage in 1231, the entire south-eastern corner of the keep was rebuilt and reinforced with a buttress, next to which, at the height of the second floor, a new entrance was placed, leading from the neighboring gatehouse.

 At the end of the 15th century, fireplaces were placed in the upper rooms in the completely rebuilt northern wall of the keep, which, like the new windows, received wooden lintels.
 These windows on the second and third floors, like the older Romanesque ones, had a two-light form, but were already topped with pointed arches.
 A single pointed window was also placed on the ground floor from the north, evidently disregarding the defensive qualities of the building.